Lyft raises $600M at $7.5B valuation

 The funding brings Lyft’s total funding to $2.61 billion, which is a gigantic amount unless you consider the incredibly competitive space within which they operate, which includes Uber, with $8.8 billion invested across 13 rounds.

-Lyft’s funding comes at a crucial venture for the ride hailing company, when it has perhaps more opportunity than ever before to capitalize on rival Uber’s recent problems, which include cultural issues, sexual harassment accusations and legal issues around its self-driving vehicle program.
+Lyft’s funding comes at a crucial juncture for the ride hailing company, when it has perhaps more opportunity than ever to capitalize on rival Uber’s recent problems, which include cultural issues, sexual harassment accusations and legal issues around its self-driving vehicle program.
 Lyft has also been aggressively pursuing U.S. expansion, adding over 100 new markets so far in the country in 2017.

 0